Churches and the Crisis of Decline

 Congregations often seek to combat the crisis of decline by using innovation to produce new resources.
 But leading practical theologian Andrew Root shows that the church's crisis is not in the loss of resources; it's in the loss of life--and that life can only return when we remain open to God's encountering presence.

-This new book, related to Root's critically acclaimed Ministry in a Secular Age project, addresses the practical form the church must take in a secular age.
+This book addresses the practical form the church must take in a secular age.
 Root uses two stories to frame the book: one about a church whose building becomes a pub and the other about Karl Barth.
 Root argues that Barth should be understood as a pastor with a deep practical theology that can help church leaders today.

 1. When the Church Becomes a Pub, and the Immanent Frame Our Map